 The Group has built an appropriate mechanism to manage liquidity risk of the short, medium and long-term funding and liquidity management requirements.
 Liquidity risk is managed through the maintenance of adequate cash reserves and bank facilities by monitoring forecast and actual cash flows and matching the maturity profiles of financial assets and liabilities.
-The Group's loan facilities (as set out in note 17), ensure continuity of funding, provided the Group continues to meet its covenant requirements.
+The Group's loan facilities (as set out in note 17), ensure continuity of funding, provided the Group continues to meet its covenant requirements (as detailed in the report of the Directors).